unisport/thumblr/README.md

 So in phase 1 we want an app that exposes the api described above, with which we can use to create phase 2.

 The most important aspect for us is that we have a standardized API that we can further extend when the need arises.

+####Installation
+First ensure that you have a valid ssh keys.
+Than install the application with:

+        pip install git+ssh://git@github.com/unisport/thumblr.git

+####Usage
+1. Add thumblr to installed apps:

+        INSTALLED_APPS = (
+          ...
+          'thumblr',
+        )

+2. Include thumblr's urls to your urls.py:

+        url(r'^thumblr/', include('thumblr.urls', namespace='thumblr')),

+3. To insert the immage to template use template tags:

+        {% load thumblr_tags %}
+        {% thumblr 'boots.jpg' size='original' %}